abhilashk433/software-engineer-career-prep/Behavioral Questions/README.md

 ### 1. What are your weaknesses?

-Sometimes, I will take action quickly and I don't have a very good attention to detail.
+A. Sometimes, I will take action quickly and I don't have a very good attention to detail.
 While that's good because it lets me execute quickly, it also means that I sometimes make careless mistakes.
 Because of that, I make sure to always have someone else double check my work.

 ### 2. Tell me about yourself